VUnit/vunit/docs/com/user_guide.rst

   end process;

 Normally a BFM would never be exposed to a write message aimed for another BFM but under certain cases it can happen.
-For example when using the publisher/subscriber pattern described later.
+For example when using the :ref:`publisher\/subscriber pattern <publisher_subscriber>` described later.
 A typical BFM would also provide a write transaction procedure which hides the message passing details (creating message, pushing data, and sending).
 That gives an extra level of type safety (and readability).

 .. code-block:: vhdl